 The vast majority of cats—about 98 percent—are considered Domestic Shorthair or Domestic Longhair cats; in other words, cats without a pedigreed background.
 But some mixed ancestry cats do include a purebred cat in their immediate family tree.
 In shelters, some of the more common mixes you may see include Siamese cross or Maine Coon mix.
 If you take a close look at your cat, you may find a resemblance to one or more of these historic breeds.
 Read on for a summary of prominent features and personality traits to look for.

-Though named for the country where the breed was thought to have originated (know as Ethiopia), recent research indicates the Abyssinian actually came from Egypt.
+Though named for the country where the historic breed was thought to have originated (know as Ethiopia), recent research indicates the Abyssinian actually came from Egypt.
 Sleek and strong-muscled, this is a medium-sized cat with a truly regal look.
 He’s known for his silky, ticked coat—a genetic variation of the tabby pattern in which hairs are light at the base and grow darker towards the tip.
 His ears are prominent and held high, complemented by expressive almond-shaped eyes that come in a variety of colours.

 This medium-sized longhaired cat has a silky pointed coat, piercing blue eyes, and white socks.
 The origins of the Birman are somewhat of a mystery, but he is sometimes referred to as the sacred cat of Burma and may have served as a companion to priests there in the past.
 With his gentle and loving disposition, it’s easy to imagine him serving in that capacity.

-This breed is very similar in type to the Persian, with the notable exception of its striking blue eyes and point colouration—the result of interbreeding between Persian and Siamese cats.
+This historic breed is very similar in type to the Persian, with the notable exception of its striking blue eyes and point colouration—the result of interbreeding between Persian and Siamese cats.
 The Himalayan has a round body and shorter legs, so he is not known as a high-jumper.
 Himmies are highly social and, owing to their Siamese influence, are active and playful cats.

 Considered America’s native shorthaired cat, this popular breed’s origins trace back at least to the crossing of the Mayflower, where cats were brought on board to hunt rats.
 Some of these cats jumped ship in the New World and managed to adapt to their surroundings and climate.
 Though similar to many shorthaired cats, the pedigreed American Shorthair distinguishes himself by being bred to a standard of type and temperament.
 This playful breed is known for its sweet disposition and amiable nature around children, dogs, and other cats.